1. To celebrate that,

 swept the prairies and oak woodlands followed rhythms somewhat like the seasons.

 Vegetation would burn off, grow back, and burn again.
-When the “Native Americans” here arrived from Asia, following the retreat of our most recent glacier, those new Americans started burning the landscape, as people do over much
+When the “Native Americans” arrived from Asia millennia ago, following the retreat of our most recent glacier, those new Americans started burning the landscape for their own purposes, as people do over much

 of the temperate world.
-Thus our major ecosystems evolved with fire for millions of years and as tweaked by people for the last few millennia.
+Thus our major ecosystems evolved with lightning fire for millions of years and then as tweaked by people for the last few millennia.
 Without

-fire we lose the species, resources, and heritage of that long evolution.
+fire we lose the species, food sources, other resources, and heritage of that long evolution.

 beyond a couple of Facebook posts and a banner by the entrance.
 Possibly, part